A student receiving federal aid (federal grants and loans) must maintain Satisfactory Academic Progress (SAP).

 If a student changes their major (to another program of equal or lesser value), their maximum time frame calculation does not reset.
 If they exceed the 150% mark, they would need to submit an appeal to continue using financial aid.

-Conversely, if a student declares a major that is a higher credential, they may submit an appeal to request a recalculation of their SAP status.
+Conversely, if a student declares a major that is a higher credential, their SAP will be recalculated the next time SAP is processed.

 Financial Aid Warning